kncwiller/slate/source/index.html.md

 password | Yes | Your Empata's account password username | Yes | Your Empata's account email

-Empata expect a JWT token int all request's header made to his server, as below:
+Empata expect a JWT token in all request's header made to his server, as below:

 `Authorization: Bearer jwttoken`